How to Find Your Perfect Audience

 This post is a followup to Writing Content for a Website.
-In this post, we are going to cover a very new and counter-intuitive way to find your perfect audience using surveys.
+In this post, we are going to cover a very new and counter-intuitive way that reveals how to find your perfect audience using surveys.

 Content can also be used to rank higher in Google, Bing and Yahoo.
 For more on that, click here.
 The strategies of attracting people to your website and converting them are vastly different, but important.